Content Architecture: What It Is and Why It Matters

 4. Content Architecture Matters to Overall Content Strategy

 A strong architecture opens up a whole new world of possibilities for your content.
 In particular, structured content is a powerful engine that enables personalization, supports omnichannel content, allows repurposing of content, and helps scale content creation.
-Information architecture supports content discovery, while content models and wireframes support storytelling and build a coherent user journey.
+Website IA supports content discovery, while content models and wireframes support storytelling and build a coherent user journey.
 All of these elements are crucial to your organization’s content strategy.

 Content architecture may not be the most visible part of your content strategy, but it unlocks ways of repurposing your content and enhancing the content experience that will wow your customers while saving you time and money.

-Tendo’s content strategists have experience building content models, taxonomies, personalization frameworks, and more.
-Learn more about our content strategy & experience services, or get in touch.
+Tendo’s seasoned content strategists can help you build content models, taxonomies, personalization frameworks, and more.
+Learn more about our user experience services, or get in touch today.

 SHARE